RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 ### call:trackReplaced

+A Track has been replaced on the Call.

-A local Track has been replaced by the [call.replaceTrack][71] API.
+A Track is replaced by the local user using the [call.replaceTrack][84] API.

-This event is a combination of a track being removed from the Call and a new track being added to the Call.
-The previous Track's media is no longer available, similar to the [call:tracksRemoved][63] event, and the new Track is available in its place, similar to the [call:tracksAdded][61] event.
+This event is similar to the [call:newTrack][65] event, where the call has a new Track, except that an existing Track has been removed at the same time.
 The event includes information about the Track that was replaced to help an application replace it seamlessly.

 #### Parameters